Troubleshooting PCF on GCP

 In compressed format, the PAS tile is 5 GB in size.
 However, when uncompressed during installation, the PAS tile requires additional disk space that can exhaust the space allocated to the boot disk.

 Ensure that the boot disk is allocated at least 50 GB of space.
-See Step 3: Create the Ops Manager VM Instance for more information.
+See Step 3: Create the Ops Manager VM Instance in Deploying Ops Manager on GCP Manually.

 During installation of the PAS tile, the replication-canary job fails to start.
 The error reported in the installation log resembles the following: